 Bouncy castles, paintball, a zipline that spans a soccer field, and cheap drinks could be the solution for the winter blues.

-Jon Visser of RavenMedia certainly thinks so, and the response which he’s received for an event that he created has been enough to tell him that he’s on to something.
+Jon Visser of RavenMedia certainly thinks so, and the response which he’s received for an event that he created in partnership with the Sobeys Indoor Sports Complex and Bounce Around Inflatables has been enough to tell him that he’s on to something.

 “I generally know when something is really catching on,” says Visser.
 “This took off to the point where I was getting a message every 10 seconds with likes, comments and shares.”